davidkel/davidkel.github.io/docs/Performance/FabricPerformance.md

 +------------------+--------+------+-----------------+-----------------+-----------------+-----------------+------------------+
 ```

-Here we see that we can achieve roughly the same throughput but latency increases.
+Here we see that we can achieve roughly the same throughput (ie the peak) but latency increases.

 #### Read Write of a single key 100 Byte Asset Size